ansible/ansible/docs/docsite/rst/windows_dsc.rst

 DSC and Ansible modules have a common goal which is to define the state of a resource and the code will ensure that resource meets that state.
-Because of this resources like the `File <https://docs.microsoft.com/en-us/powershell/dsc/fileresource>`_ DSC resource and win_file can be used to achieve the same result.
-The question is why would someone use DSC over an Ansible module and the answer is it depends.
+Because of this resources like the `File <https://docs.microsoft.com/en-us/powershell/dsc/fileresource>`_ DSC resource and ``win_file`` can be used to achieve the same result.
+Why would someone use DSC over an Ansible module?
+Well, it depends.

 Reasons for using an Ansible module over a DSC resource are:

-* The host does not support Powershell v5.0 or it cannot easily be upgraded
+* The host does not support PowerShell v5.0 or it cannot easily be upgraded
-* The DSC resource does not offer a feature present in an Ansible module, e.g. win_regedit can manage the ``REG_NONE`` type where the DSC ``Registry`` resource cannot
+* The DSC resource does not offer a feature present in an Ansible module, e.g. win_regedit can manage the ``REG_NONE`` property type where the DSC ``Registry`` resource cannot
-* DSC resources have limited check mode support where some modules have better checks
+* DSC resources have limited check mode support where some Ansible modules have better checks
-* DSC resources do not support diff mode, where some modules do
+* DSC resources do not support diff mode, where some Ansible modules do
-* Custom resources require further installation on the host where modules are in built with Ansible and no installation is required
+* Custom resources require further installation steps to be run on the host beforehand, where Ansible modules are in built-in with Ansible
-* There are bug with a DSC resource where an Ansible module works
+* There are bugs in a DSC resource where an Ansible module works

 Reasons for using a DSC resource over an Ansible module are:

 * The Ansible module does not support a feature present in a DSC resource
-* The only alternative to a DSC resource is to run a command and not a module
+* There is no Ansible module available
-* There are bugs with an existing module while DSC works
+* There are bugs in an existing module where a DSC resource works

-In the end, it doesn't matter how the task is done with DSC or an Ansible module, what matters is that the task is performanced correctly and the code is still readible.
-If someone has more experience with DSC over Ansible there is no reason why DSC can't be used for every step that can use it.
+In the end, it doesn't matter whether the task is performed with DSC or an Ansible module, what matters is that the task is performed correctly and the playbooks are still readable.
+If you have more experience with DSC over Ansible and it does the job, just use DSC for that task.

 How to use it?
 ``````````````